Copyright protection for fictional characters: Stock characters

+Copyrightability tests

 Following Nichols, the American judiciary has evolved two main tests to determine whether a character in a work can be eligible for copyright protection.

 Well-delineated test

-In Nichols, the United States Court of Appeals for the Second Circuit denied protection to the plaintiff's characters on the grounds that they were not “distinctly delineated”, but poorly developed.
-The plaintiff's characters of the Jewish gentleman and the poor Irish catholic girl he loved were regarded to be no more than mere ‘prototypes’.
+In Nichols, the United States Court of Appeals for the Second Circuit denied protection to the plaintiff's characters on the grounds that they were not "distinctly delineated", but poorly developed.
+The plaintiff's characters of the Jewish gentleman and the poor Irish Catholic girl he loved were regarded to be no more than mere "prototypes".
 Judge Hand held that the less developed the character, the less the copyrightability of the same.
 Copyright protection shall therefore be enjoyed by a character provided it is well delineated.
-By applying this test, copyright protection was held to subsist in the character of Tarzan because it was found to be “sufficiently delineated.”
+By applying this test, copyright protection was held to subsist in the character of Tarzan because it was found to be "sufficiently delineated."
 Similarly, the character of Superman was held to be well delineated by virtue of embodying original literary expressions and incidents, and therefore deserving of copyright.